mattermost/docs/source/collaborate/collaborate-within-embedded-microsoft-teams.rst

 .. include:: ../_static/badges/ent-cloud-selfhosted.rst
   :start-after: :nosearch:

-The `Mattermost for Microsoft Teams plugin </about/mattermost-for-microsoft-teams.html>`__ enables you to collaborate with technical & operations teams seamlessly through the Mattermost app, without leaving Microsoft Teams.
+The :doc:`Mattermost for Microsoft Teams plugin </about/mattermost-for-microsoft-teams>` enables you to collaborate with technical & operations teams seamlessly through the Mattermost app, without leaving Microsoft Teams.

 Demonstration: Mattermost embedded in Microsoft Teams
 ------------------------------------------------------